bgraedel/arcos4py/docs/usage.md

 import arcos4py
 ```

-## Basic usage example of the main module
+## Basic usage example to track collective events in time-series data

 To use the main class, generate a new class instance of ARCOS